webframp/webframp.github.io/_posts/2011-11-30-opscode-community-summit-day-two.markdown

 After another brief introduction, topics were discussed, a schedule arranged and the agenda was live.
 Topics for day two included:

-{% blockquote %}
-  Managed Nodes a.k.a external entities
+>  Managed Nodes a.k.a external entities
-  Chef for big data projects, such as hadoop, cassandra and similar Ticket/triage process
+>  Chef for big data projects, such as hadoop, cassandra and similar
+>  Ticket/triage process
-  Network monitoring, it sucks
+>  Network monitoring, it sucks
-  Feature roadmaps, both short and long term
+>  Feature roadmaps, both short and long term
-{% endblockquote %}

 There's more, but I lost track due to poor note taking on my part.